William Howard Taft: Philippine years

 In January 1900, Taft was called to Washington to meet with McKinley.
 Taft hoped a Supreme Court appointment was in the works, but instead McKinley wanted to place Taft on the commission to organize a civilian government in the Philippines.
 The appointment would require Taft's resignation from the bench; the president assured him that if he fulfilled this task, McKinley would appoint him to the next vacancy on the high court.
 Taft accepted on condition he was made head of the commission, with responsibility for success or failure; McKinley agreed, and Taft sailed for the islands in April 1900.

 The American takeover meant the Philippine Revolution bled into the Philippine–American War, as Filipinos fought for their independence, but U.S. forces, led by military governor General Arthur MacArthur Jr. had the upper hand by 1900.
 MacArthur felt the commission was a nuisance, and their mission a quixotic attempt to impose self-government on a people unready for it.
 The general was forced to co-operate with Taft, as McKinley had given the commission control over the islands' military budget.
 The commission took executive power in the Philippines on September 1, 1900; on July 4, 1901, Taft became civilian governor.
 MacArthur, until then the military governor, was relieved by General Adna Chaffee, who was designated only as commander of American forces.
+As Governor-General, Taft oversaw the final months of the primary phase of the Philippine–American War.
+He approved of General James Franklin Bell's use of concentration camps in the provinces of Batangas and Laguna, and accepted the surrender of Filipino general Miguel Malvar on April 16, 1902.